The Guide to Alchemy & the Mystery of the Ancient Craft Revealed

 Modern Era

-With the rise of modern science and the advent of the scientific method, alchemy gradually fell out of favor as a legitimate scientific pursuit.
+With the rise of modern science and the advent of the scientific method, alchemy gradually fell out of favour as a legitimate scientific pursuit.
 However, the symbolism and philosophical underpinnings of alchemy continued influencing various esoteric traditions and spiritual movements.

 Principles of Alchemy